kaungkaunglay/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [ ] Code Style.
 - [ ] Microsoft Visual SourceSafe.
-- [x] Black Duck.
+- [ ] Black Duck.
 - [ ] Jenkins.

 ### You are developing an open source solution that uses a GitHub repository.
 You create a new public project in Azure DevOps.
 You plan to use Azure Pipelines for continuous build.
 The solution will use the GitHub Checks API.
 Which authentication type should you use?

 - [ ] Personal access token.
 - [ ] SAML.
-- [x] GitHub App.
+- [ ] GitHub App.
 - [ ] OAuth.

 ### question 229 NO IDEA

 ### You have multi-tier application that h« an Azure Web Apps front end and art Azure SQL Datable back end.
 You need to recommend a solution to capture and store telemetry data.
 The solution must meet the following requirements: Support using ad-hoc queries to identify baselines.
-Trigger alerts when metrics in the baseline are exceeded.
+Trigger alerts when metrics in the baseline are e ceeded.
 Store application and database metrics in a central location.
 What should you include in the recommendation?

 - [ ] Azure Application Insights.
 - [ ] Azure SQL Database Intelligent Insights.
 - [ ] Azure Event Hubs.
-- [x] Azure Log Analytics.
+- [ ] Azure Log Analytics.

 ### 258 NO IDEA

 ### Your company uses cloud-hosted Jenkins for builds.
 You need to ensure that Jenkins can retrieve source code from Azure Repos.
 Which three actions should you perform?

-- [x] Add the Team Foundation Server (TFS) plug-in to Jenkins.
+- [ ] Add the Team Foundation Server (TFS) plug-in to Jenkins.
-- [x] Create a personal access token m your Azure DevOps account.
+- [ ] Create a personal access token m your Azure DevOps account.
 - [ ] Create a webhook in Jenkins.
 - [ ] Add a domain to your Jenkins account.
-- [x] Create a service hook m Azure DevOps.
+- [ ] Create a service hook m Azure DevOps.

 ### You need to recommend a Docker container build strategy that meets the following requirements: Minimizes image sizes.
 Minimizes the security surface area of the final image.
 What should you include in the recommendation?

-- [x] Multi-stage builds.
+- [ ] Multi-stage builds.
 - [ ] Single-stage builds.
 - [ ] PowerShell Desired State Configuration (DSC).
 - [ ] Docker Swarm.

 ### During a code review, you discover quality issues in a Java application.
 You need to recommend a solution to detect quality issues including unused variables and empty catch blocks.
 What should you recommend?

-- [x] In a Maven build task, select Run PM.
+- [ ] In a Maven build task, select Run PM.
-- [ ] In an Xcode build task, select Use xcpretty from Advanced.
+- [ ] In an  code build task, select Use  cpretty from Advanced.
-- [ ] In a Gulp build task, specify a custom condition expression.
+- [ ] In a Gulp build task, specify a custom condition e pression.
 - [ ] In a Grunt build task, select Enabled from Control Options.

 ### You create a Microsoft ASP.NET Core application.
 You plan to use Azure Key Vault to provide secrets to the application as configuration data.
 You need to create a Key Vault access policy to assign secret permissions to the application.
 The solution must use the principle of least privilege.
 Which secret permissions should you use?

 - [ ] List only.
-- [x] Get only.
+- [ ] Get only.
 - [ ] Get and List.

 ### You have a branch policy in a project in Azure DevOps.
 The policy requires that code always builds successfully.
 You need to ensure that a specific user can always merge changes to the master branch, even if the code fails to compile.
 The solution must use the principle of least privilege.
 What should you do?